-- (a) Particular capability to perform the Services required; - (b) Experienced staff available to perform the Services required, including each Proposer's recent, current, and projected workloads; - (c) Performance history; - (d) Approach and philosophy used in providing Services; - (e) Fees or costs; - (f) Geographic proximity to the Project or the area where the Services are to be performed; and - (g) Work volume previously Awarded by the District, with the object of effecting an equitable distribution of Contracts among qualified Contractors.
-But distribution must not violate the policy of selecting the most highly qualified Contractor to perform the Services at a fair and reasonable price.
+- (a) Particular capability to perform the Services required; - (b) Experienced staff available to perform the Services services required, including each Proposer's recent, current, and projected workloads; - (c) Performance history; - (d) Approach and philosophy used in providing Services;

+- (e) Fees or costs; - (f) Geographic proximity to the Project project or the area where the Services services are to be performed; and - (g) Work volume previously Awarded awarded by the District, with the object of effecting an equitable distribution of Contracts among qualified Contractors.
+But distribution mustshall not violate the policy of selecting the most highly qualified Contractor to perform the Services services at a fair and reasonable price.

-Written confirmation of solicitation attempts and responses with Contractor names and addresses shall be maintained in the District's Procurement File.
+Written confirmation of solicitation attempts and responses with Contractor names and addresses shall be maintained in the District's Procurement FileSolicitation file.